Guest Edited by:

 This special series in Harm Reduction Journal examines research reports based on both peer-led and collaborative research projects.

 The guest editors receive financial support from the Centre for Social Research in Health.
 The guest editors declare no further competing interests.
+All manuscripts will undergo the journal's standard peer review process and be subject to all editorial policies, at the ultimate discretion of the Editor-in-Chief.
+The Guest Editors will not handle any manuscripts for which they are an author.

 This special series was supported by a grant from the Open Society Foundations.